crohan009/volog/_posts/2023-06-15--viual_transformers.md

 comments: false
 title: "Vision Transformers"
 subtitle: "Transformers in Computer Vision"
-date: 2022-06-15 00:01:01
+date: 2023-06-15 00:01:01
-tags:
+tags: paper-review, transformers, AI, ML
 ---

-> This article dives in the world Transformer-based models used in computer vision (CV) by analyzing the [Vision Transformer](https://arxiv.org/abs/2010.11929) and [Detection Transformer](https://arxiv.org/abs/2005.12872) models and explores their adoption for end-to-end CV training, eliminating intermediate hand-crafted components; and their utilization of positional encodings to capture the spatial layout of images.
+> Transformer-based models used in computer vision can be traced back to the papers [Vision Transformer](https://arxiv.org/abs/2010.11929) and [Detection Transformer](https://arxiv.org/abs/2005.12872).
+Here's a closer look at these models and their adoption for end-to-end training for CV tasks, eliminating intermediate hand-crafted components; and their utilization of positional encodings to capture the spatial layout of images.

 <!--more-->